Icons

 • Condense related buttons into a single one that opens a menu of actions.

 To make a button icons-only, hide the text using the display property.
-Always set the text property.
+Always set the text property, so it can be read by screen readers.

 Designing your own icons